GSO Team Application

 Teaching Fellowship Application Information

-The GSO program seeks to employ high-achieving graduate students with leadership abilities from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
+The Graduate Student Orientation (GSO) program seeks to employ high achieving graduate students with leadership abilities from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
 Though not required, preference is given to applicants with teaching experience.
-Responsibilities include facilitating breakout sessions and working on committees to plan specific aspects of the GSO program.
+Responsibilities include facilitating breakout sessions and working on committees to plan specific aspects of the fall and spring GSO programs.

 GSO Teaching Fellows (also known as GSO Leaders) are expected to serve as positive role models for graduate students.
 GSO team members will receive a stipend of $1,600 for their work.
-This position is for Summer III 2020 only.
-The appointment may be renewable for one more summer pending available funds and if the student is in good standing in their role as a GSO Teaching Fellow and in good standing with their department.
+This position is for Summer III 2021 only.
+The appointment may be renewable for one more summer the following year pending available funds and if the student is in good standing in their role as a GSO Teaching Fellow as well as with their department.

-Weekly GSO planning meetings will occur remotely twice each week for approximately two hours, each meeting beginning July 9 with expectations for independent and group work on projects outside of the meetings.
-The appointment is for Summer III, which runs from July 9 through the final day of GSO on August 20.
+Weekly GSO planning meetings will occur remotely twice each week for approximately two hours, beginning July 15 with expectations for independent and group work on projects during and outside of the meetings.
+The appointment is for Summer III, which runs from July 15 through the final day of GSO on August 20.
 All fellows must be available on the days of Fall GSO (August 19-20).

-The deadline for application submission is Wednesday, May 27 at 11:59 p.m.
-No late applications will be accepted.
+The deadline for application submission is Sunday, May 16 at 11:59 p.m.
+No late or incomplete applications will be accepted.

 - Students who are on a faculty appointment for Summer II or III, or who plan to work an hourly position on campus during the Summer III appointment are not eligible to participate.

-- Students who hold a GA position during Summer II or III may be able to apply to request for additional employment to be eligible to be a GSO teaching fellow; however, hours can’t exceed 20 hours in the other GA appointment.
+- Students who hold a graduate assistant (GA) position during Summer II or III may be able to apply to request for additional employment to be eligible to be a GSO teaching fellow.
+However, hours cannot exceed 20 in the other GA appointment.

 - Completed GSO teaching fellow application form